discretize/discretize-guides/cm-guides/elementalist/power-weaver/pug.md

 - Continue with BTTH rotation until boss is dead.

-- Use <SpecialActionKey name="hypernovalaunch"/> or Burn Rigorous Certainty to don't get hit by deathray.
+- Use <SpecialActionKey name="hypernovalaunch"/> or Burn Rigorous Certainty to not get hit by deathray.